open-sdg/open-sdg/docs/potential-users.md

 Knowing if and how you want to report national indicators from the start will make the process more efficient.

 **6. Do you have any deadlines e.g. VNR for getting Open SDG platform live?**
+Knowing if you have any deadlines that rely on your Open SDG platform coming up will give you an idea of how long you have to set up the platform.

 ## Overview of setting up an Open SDG platform
 To see an overview of the processes involved with setting up an Open SDG platform, [download this high-level guidance](https://github.com/open-sdg/open-sdg/blob/new-country-considerations/docs/platform_process-v1.pdf?raw=1)